Mstuart712/CampspotChallenge/ReadMe.txt

 How to build:
-This is a console application built with .net framework.
+This is a console application built with .net core.
 You can build it by opening the solution file in Visual Studio 2017 clicking the build menu and then Build Solution.

 Problem Solving Approach: